dirleiro/phone-use-mental-health-capstone/README.md

 # Google Data Analytics Capstone: Social Media Usage vs Emotional Well-Being
 Course: [Google Data Analytics Capstone: Complete a Case Study](https://www.coursera.org/learn/google-data-analytics-capstone)
 # Introduction
-For the past few of months, I have been pursuing the Google Data Analytics certificate on Coursera, completing eight courses that strenghtened my skills in the six-stage data analysis process (Ask, Prepare, Process, Analyze, Share, Act) and technical tools like Excel, SQL, Tableau, and R. For my capstone, I chose Path B, analyzing a 1,000-user dataset on social media usage and emotional well-being across platforms like Instagram, X, and LinkedIn, focusing on adults aged 21-35.
+For the past few months, I have been pursuing the Google Data Analytics certificate on Coursera, completing eight courses that strengthened my skills in the six-stage data analysis process (Ask, Prepare, Process, Analyze, Share, Act) and technical tools like Excel, SQL, Tableau, and R. For my capstone, I chose Path B, analyzing a 1,000-user dataset on social media usage and emotional well-being across platforms like Instagram, X, and LinkedIn, focusing on adults aged 21-35.
 This project allowed me to apply my learning to explore a topic I’m passionate about — how digital habits shape our emotions in a real-world context.
 # Background
 In today’s hyper-connected world, social media is unavoidable.
 In 2025, the average user spends over 145 minutes daily on platforms like Instagram, X, and LinkedIn, shaping how we connect and feel.
 Research highlights a dual impact: connection can boost happiness, but comparison and overload often fuel anxiety or sadness.
 As a data analyst at MindSpace, a fictional mental health campaign company, I’m tasked with uncovering these patterns to promote balanced digital habits.
 I chose this topic because I’ve noticed how scrolling Instagram lifts my mood while X leaves me drained, and I’m eager to analyze a 1,000-user dataset to reveal broader trends.
 # Stage 1: Ask